dudecole/execution-images/docs/README.md

 -->

 # Building Custom Execution Images
-This is a prodecural document for building custom Ansible Execution Images.
+Prodecural document for building custom Ansible Execution Images.

 ## Description
 The new architecture for Ansible Automation Platform